tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 key_config
 : A `HpkeKeyConfig` structure carrying the configuration information associated with the HPKE public key.
+Note that this structure contains the `config_id` field, which applies to the entire ECHConfigContents.
+Sites MUST NOT publish two differet`ECHConfigContents` values with the same `HpkeKeyConfig` value.

 maximum_name_length
 : The longest name of a backend server, if known.
 If this value is not known it